Swift-Squirrel/Docs/v0/Routing/Middlewares.md

 ### Session

-Session middleware handle all session logic as sending cookie with session id to user and checking session for request.
+SessionMiddleware handles all session logic as sending cookie with session id to user and checks if session exists for request.

 ```swift
 SessionMiddleware()